NeCTAR is announcing, with mixed feelings, the departure of Nigel Ward, our Deputy Director for Research Software Infrastructure.

 Can the Research Cloud support high-end computation?
 That’s the question recently discussed by around 30 members of the NeCTAR Community during a workshop hosted on 22 April 2013 by the CSIRO Mathematics, Informatics and Statistics Division in North Ryde, Sydney.

 On April 14, 2013, the world celebrated the 10th anniversary of the United States led Human Genome Project researching the estimated 20-25,000 human genes that make up human DNA.
 Australia is also active in genomics research, and the NeCTAR funded Genomics Virtual Laboratory is connecting Australian Genome researchers with computational infrastructure.

 The NeCTAR funded project Quadrant recently released their new cloud-based eResearch tool.
 Free to use until June 2014 http://www.quadrant.edu.au Quadrant is built especially to create efficiencies for participant-based researchers in the disciplines of health, humanities, social science, politics, marketing and so forth.

 Lucy Guest takes us on a journey exploring the amazing features of the revolutionary NeCTAR supported e-Research tool called Drishti, empowering us to view the unseeable, such as explore the intricate internal components of ancient fossils or the human body.
-First developed by Dr Ajay Limaye at Vizlab, NCI, ANU, the tool is now being widely used in oil and gas exploration, dentistry, art and palaeobiology.

 Dr Tu Nguyen is from the Department of Pathology at The University of Melbourne.
 She is using NeCTAR's Research Cloud to investigate and sequence breast cancer susceptibility genes.
 Her discoveries could significantly improve cancer diagnostics and add years to patients’ lives.
 New video released by Dr Steven Manos, head of University of Melbourne, ITS Research.